vadrian89/html-editor-enhanced/README.md

 ### Other changes
 Features removed:
 - Developers will not have access to **InAppWebViewController**, because the editor means to be a common interface for different platforms.
 As such it makes no sense to expose the controller for mobile.
 At least not in the current phase.
 - Editor notifications will not be implemented.
 The editor should be exactly that, a HTML RICH text editor which outputs the text as a HTML string.
 Notifications should be implemented, separately, through Flutter.

+### Implementation progress
+- [x] Editor field which accepts HTML code
+- [x] Controller which supports the original API
+- [x] Theme-based CSS, with CSS builder available to developers
+- [x] JavaScript builder property which allows developers to add custom JavaScript code
+- [x] Summernote callbacks
+- [ ] Editor toolbar
+- [ ] Summernote mentions
+- [ ] macOS support using **InAppWebView**
+- [ ] Custom editor events
+- [ ] Custom editor callbacks

 ## License